Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/README.md

 When using Flutter, registering Identity with Mobile Core should be done in native code which is shown under the Android and iOS tabs.
 {% endtab %}
+{% tab title="Cordova" %}

+#### Cordova

+When using Cordova, registering Identity with Mobile Core must be done in native code which is shown under the Android and iOS tabs.

+{% endtab %}
 {% endtabs %}

 {% hint style="info" %}